stanislawbartkowski/docker-db2/README.md

  > docker run --privileged -d -p 50000:50000 --name db2 db2

-First thing to do is to create a database, the image contains empty DB2 instance.
+The very first thing to do is to create a database, the image contains empty DB2 instance.
 The container DB2 instance can be accessed remotely, using DB2 client software.
 ## Remote access to DB2 instance
 > db2 catalog tcpip node DB2CONT remote localhost server 50000<br>
 ```